-Two Micro-SIM card can be inserted in a NB1601 router.
+Two Micro-SIM cards can be inserted in a NB1601 router.
 To install the SIM cards, you will have to remove the SIM cover first.
-The SIM card connector has a push to insert, push to eject mechanism.
-So just push the SIM card into the connector until it's fix.
+The SIM card connectors have a push to insert, push to eject mechanism.
+So just push the SIM cards into the connector until it's fix.
 The cover should be closed again afterwards.